-Trump’s election is a straight up tragedy for a lot of families...You kind of can’t overstate the negative effects of what happened when Trump was inaugurated.
+Trump’s election is a straight up tragedy for a lot of families...You can’t overstate the negative effects of what happened when Trump was inaugurated.
 And I say that without exaggeration…

 people feel captivated personally by what is going on...That level of empathy is so important to social change

-I think at the same time, it’s good to know that we can find some benefit and some silver lining to what has happened.
+At the same time, it’s good to know that we can find some silver lining to what has happened.
 And the silver lining is that people have their eyes wide open.
-They are really caring about their government and their leadership in, I think, new ways and very personal ways.
-For the first in a while people feel captivated personally by what is going on...That level of empathy is so important to social change…
+They are really caring about their government and their leadership in new and very personal ways.
+For the first time in a while people feel captivated personally by what is going on...That level of empathy is so important to social change…

-So, what I have been able to do with that is [talk to] a lot of young women who are excited about running for office or getting involved in their communities... whether it is in a large group or one-on-one, [I get to] help people think about what their footprint is going to be.
+So, I have been able to [talk to] a lot of young women who are excited about running for office or getting involved in their communities... whether it is in a large group or one-on-one, [I get to] help people think about what their footprint is going to be.

 Where are there opportunities for bipartisanship in your work?

-Local governments don’t really organize around partisanship...Well, none of us run on the ballot with the party identifier.
-[The members of Columbus’s City Council] identity as Democrats...but you don’t walk into the ballot box and see a D or an R by anyone’s name.
+The Columbus City Council doesn’t really organize around partisanship...none of us run on the ballot with the party identifier.
+[The members of Columbus’s City Council] identify as Democrats...but you don’t walk into the ballot box and see a D or an R by anyone’s name.

-We are a body of seven that actually passes laws and then the mayor has to sign them or not sign them.
+We are a body of seven that passes laws and then the mayor signs the laws or doesn’t sign them.
 But there are never seven people behind any one decision...You live, and work, and play among your collaborators when it’s local government because we are not going off to Washington...It’s really a community development role is how I think of local government.

 What are your top three policy priorities this year?